 June 8, 2017

-One of the simplest things managers can do to prepare employees to succeed in a hazardous environment is to provide access to the proper personal protective equipment.
-The right equipment is important, and knowing how to put on that equipment is critical for the health and safety of the staff.
+One of the simplest things managers can do to prepare employees for success in a hazardous environment is to provide access to the proper personal protective equipment (PPE).
+Selecting the right equipment is essential, and knowing how to put on and take off (‘don’ and ‘doff’) that equipment is critical for the health and safety of the staff.

 A good fit testing program follows OSHA standard and guidelines.
 Due to the fact that fit testing can be life saving, there are strict rules in place that should be followed when teaching the proper “donning and doffing” technique.
 Here are some questions we thought might help you prepare your staff for this critical training.